lsgng/sentinent-synopsis/README.md

-# GPT Character Tracing
+# Sentinent Synopsis

-Simple script to trace a character throughout a text.
+Use GPT to trace a character throughout a narrative text and generate a summary of their actions and personality.

-This script finds all passages mentioning a given a specified character in a given text.
-It then recursively summarizes those passages and returns a final summary.
+Splits the input text into chunks, then recursively summarizes them.

 ## Usage

-1. Put the input text into `input.txt` or specify a different file using the `INPUT_TEXT` variable.
-2. Specify the character name to trace using the `CHARACTER` variable.
-3. Optional: Specify additional options (`CHUNK_OVERLAP`, `CHUNK_SIZE`, `SUMMARIZATION_GROUP_SIZE`)
-3. Run the script: `yarn trace`

-## Observations

-- The script is not very efficient.
-Tracing longer texts will take a lot of time and might result in significant token usage.
-- Limited quality of summary.
-Especially longer texts will often result in inconsistent summaries containing unnecessary details while leaving out important high-level information.
+1. Create a `.env` file containing your OpenAI API key:

+        OPENAI_API_KEY=sk-...

+2. Run the script providing the input `*.txt` file and the character name:

+        node synopsis.js -i <input_file> -c <character_name>